Robinson State Park

-Robinson State Park is a state-owned, public recreation area located mostly in the town of Agawam with a small section in Westfield, Massachusetts.
+Robinson State Park is a public recreation area located mostly in the town of Agawam with a small section in Westfield, Massachusetts.
 The narrow, 1025 acre state park follows the course of the meandering Westfield River which forms the park's northern border.
 The park is managed by the Massachusetts Department of Conservation and Recreation.

 History

 The park originated with land donations made to the state for recreational purposes by Springfield businessman John C. Robinson in 1934 and 1937.
 Robinson was an early proponent of the Eastern States Exposition, which lies one mile east of the park.
 The riverside had been intended for industrial development when Robinson began making purchases of small parcels in 1920, with the aim of creating an area preserved for recreation.

 Ecology

 The park's variable levels of terrain and proximity to the Westfield River make it ideal to host a wide variety of species of plants and animals, making it among the most diverse and rarest forests in Massachusetts.
 A variety of wildflowers, some rare, threatened, or endangered exist in the park.
 Some animals that have been spotted in the park from time to time include fisher cat, otter, beaver, deer, coyote, red fox, bear, egrets, pairs of bald eagles, owl, mountain lion and moose.
-Many migratory birds use the park as a place to stop during on their journey, thus many birdwatchers frequent Robinson State Park as the community of birds can change daily.
+Many migratory birds use the park as a place to stop on their journey, thus many birdwatchers frequent Robinson State Park as the community of birds can change daily.